Wynne Edwin Baxter

-Wynne Edwin Baxter FRMS FGS (1 May 1844 – 1 October 1920) was an English lawyer, translator, antiquarian and botanist, but is best known as the Coroner who conducted the inquests on most of the victims of the Whitechapel Murders of 1888 to 1891 including three of the victims of Jack the Ripper in 1888, as well as on Joseph Merrick, the "Elephant Man".
+Wynne Edwin Baxter FRMS FGS (1 May 1844 – 1 October 1920) was an English lawyer, translator, antiquarian and botanist, but is best known as the coroner who conducted the inquests on most of the victims of the Whitechapel Murders of 1888 to 1891 including three of the victims of Jack the Ripper in 1888, as well as on Joseph Merrick, the "Elephant Man".

 Legal career

-Baxter was the eldest of three sons of John Baxter (1781–1858), a Lewes printer and publisher, printer of Baxter's Bible.
+Baxter was the son of William Baxter, youngest of three sons of John Baxter (1781–1858), a Lewes printer and publisher, of "Baxter's Bible".
+His uncle George Baxter was the inventor of a method for colour printing.
 He attended Lewes Old Grammar School, and was educated privately by the Rev. Frost in Brighton.
 He studied Law and was admitted as a solicitor in 1867.
 Maintaining a link with printing, the family business, he was vice-president of the Provincial Newspaper Society between 1871 and 1877.
 He was appointed Junior Headborough for Lewes in 1868, Under-Sheriff of London and Middlesex from 1876 to 1879 and 1885 to 1886, Junior High Constable in 1878, and the last Senior High Constable in 1880.
 In 1881 Baxter became the first Mayor of Lewes.
 He acted as solicitor to Lewes Co-operative Benefit Building Society from 1870 until his death in 1920.
 He went on to become a member of the Law Society, the Law Association, and the Solicitor's Benevolent Association.

 Baxter moved from Lewes to London in 1875, starting a solicitor's practice and an advertising agency at the same premises in Cannon Street.
 He maintained a legal practice at Lewes, which eventually would be run by his son, Reginald 'Reggie' Truscott Baxter.
 As the Coroner for Sussex from 1880 to 1887, Wynne Baxter conducted the inquest of the Brighton 'railway murderer' Percy Lefroy Mapleton who was hanged in 1881, as well as that of his victim, Isaac Frederick Gold.

 By 1885 Baxter held two Deputy Coronerships in London, the City of London and Borough of Southwark.
 In December 1886 he won a bitterly fought contest to be elected the Coroner for the County of Middlesex (Eastern District); he was later appointed Coroner for the County of Middlesex (South Eastern District) from 1889 to 1891, and then for the City of London (Eastern District) and the Liberty of the Tower of London from 1892 until his death.

 In July 1887 he held the inquest of Miriam Angel, who had been poisoned by Israel Lipski at 16, Batty Street.
 The name 'Lipski' was to become well known in Whitechapel in the next year, as was that of Baxter himself.